 Oh goodie, not only will your teen be humiliated by being dragged to WW but before that you get to drag them to the doctor to confirm they are fat and can starve themselves down.
-Excellent.

 Weight Watchers said it’s to promote a lifetime of good eating habits.

 No, it’s to promote a lifetime of neurotic teens turning into neurotic adults who will stay dieting their whole life…therefore bringing them income.

 Weight Watchers taught me to count points.
 I can to this day look at a food and tell you exactly how many points it’s worth (for the plan I was on at the time).